opf/openproject/help/user-guide/project-overview.md

 **Filter** the work packages for your chart.

-Click on the Filter tab in order to configure the work packages which shall be displayed, e.g. only work package with priority high.
+Click on the Filter tab in order to configure the work packages which shall be displayed, e.g. only work packages with high priority.

 ![filter work package graph widget](image-20191112151535247.png)